Can you transfer someone else's balance to your credit card?

 Yes - you can move somebody else's credit card balance onto your card.
 This gives them the money they need to pay off their credit card.

 It can be useful if you have a better credit record than your partner, family member or friend, as you might be able to get a much cheaper card than they would.

-0% balance transfer cards can save you money because they let you repay the balance without charging any interest for a period of several months to more than three years.
+But a 0% balance transfer card could save you money.
+You could repay the balance without paying any interest for a period of several months to more than three years.

 You will be responsible for paying it back

 Once the transfer has been made, the debt will be in your name, leaving you responsible for repaying it.